UPDATE: A Research Guide on the South Asian Association for Regional Cooperation (SAARC)

 - Avoidance of Double Taxation

-With a view to promoting cooperation among central banks and finance ministries in SAARC member countries through staff visits and regular exchange of information, the SAARCFINANCE was established on 9 September, 1998 as a regional network of the SAARC Central Bank Governors and Finance Secretaries.
+To promote cooperation among central banks and finance ministries in SAARC member countries through staff visits and regular exchange of information, the SAARCFINANCE was established on 9 September, 1998 as a regional network of the SAARC Central Bank Governors and Finance Secretaries.
 Harmonizing the banking legislation and practices within the region and establishing a more efficient payment system within the SAARC region are among the primary objectives of SAARCFINANCE.
 With this end in view, the SAARC Payment Council (SPC) was launched by SAARCFINANCE in 2008.

-The SAARCFINANCE also welcomes the sharing of opinions on the effect of the contemporary global financial crisis and their impacts on SAARC economy.
+The SAARCFINANCE also welcomes the sharing of opinions on the effect of the contemporary global financial crisis and its impacts on the SAARC economy.
 Currently, SAARCFINANCE has determined to organize two meetings in a year, one is to be within the region and the second one will be at Washington during the year-end meetings of the World Bank.
 The highest regulatory body of SAARCFINANCE is its Chair, and the present Chairperson of SAARCFINANCE is Sri Lanka.

-To learn more information on cooperation in financial issues within SAARC, visit the Official Website of the SAARC.
+To learn more information on cooperation in financial issues within SAARC, visit the Official Website of SAARC.

 The process of regional cooperation in the energy sector began in January 2000 with the establishment of a Technical Committee on Energy.
 The Technical Committee on Energy met twice.
 Thereafter, recognizing that this vital area requires focused attention, the CoM approved the creation of a specialized Working Group on Energy in January 2004.

 In the thirteenth SAARC summit, it was decided to establish the SAARC Energy Centre in Islamabad to promote the development of energy resources, including hydropower; and energy trade in the region; to develop renewable and alternative energy resources; and promote energy efficiency and conservation in the region.
 The Centre which was established in 2006 has become fully operational.
-During the Eighteenth SAARC Summit, 2014, the SAARC leaders warmly greeted the SAARC Framework Agreement for Energy Cooperation (Electricity).
-The governments of India, Bangladesh, Nepal and Bhutan have endorsed the treaty so far.
+During the eighteenth SAARC summit, 2014, the SAARC leaders warmly greeted the SAARC Framework Agreement for Energy Cooperation (Electricity).
+The governments of India, Bangladesh, Nepal, and Bhutan have endorsed the treaty so far.

-Science and Technology: At the thirteenth summit held in Dhaka on 13 November 2005, the SAARC leaders decided to give priority attention to encourage regional cooperation in the areas of science and technology to meet the challenges of the twenty-first century.
+Science and Technology: At the thirteenth summit held in Dhaka on 13 November 2005, the SAARC leaders decided to give priority attention to encouraging regional cooperation in the areas of science and technology to meet the challenges of the twenty-first century.

 Accordingly, the first meeting of the Ministers of Science and Technology took place in New Delhi on 16 September 2008.
 A five-year (2008-2013) SAARC Plan of Action on Science and Technology was finalized during the meeting.
 The Plan of Action identifies areas of (i) Cooperation in the field of science and technology, (ii) Standardization and laboratory testing, (iii) Themes for cooperation, and (iv) Project development.
-The Ministers also approved a number of short-term activities to be carried out during the year 2009.
+The Ministers also approved some short-term activities to be carried out during the year 2009.

 To eradicate poverty from the region through concerted efforts of the member states of SAARC, a few programs have been undertaken e.g. a three-tier mechanism, a two-tier mechanism, a Plan of Action on Poverty Alleviation, and the declaration of SAARC Decade of Poverty Alleviation (2006-2015).
-SAARC Development Goals (SDG) has also been introduced to set appropriate targets for the Member States and call for the attainment of those targets in the scheduled timeframe.
-This area of cooperation run based on the following mechanisms: (a) ministerial meeting, (b) senior officials meeting, and (c) inter-governmental expert group meeting.
+SAARC Development Goals (SDG) have also been introduced to set appropriate targets for the Member States and call for the attainment of those targets in the scheduled timeframe.
+This area of cooperation runs based on the following mechanisms: (a) ministerial meeting, (b) senior officials meeting, and (c) inter-governmental expert group meeting.

 Information and Communication Technology: Communication plays a vital role in building regional cooperation.
 Hence, the issue of communication has been given proper importance within the SAARC framework.
-The Heads of States of SAARC countries have stressed the importance of developing infrastructure and adequate communications networks among member states to reinforce the process of economic cooperation during the ninth SAARC summit held in Male in 1997.
+The Heads of State of SAARC countries stressed the importance of developing infrastructure and adequate communications networks among member states to reinforce the process of economic cooperation during the ninth SAARC summit held in Male in 1997.

-The third meeting of the working group was held in Ghaziabad, India in March, 2009 and the group made deliberations on up-gradation of regional telecom infrastructure and agreed in principle that the capacity of the existing inter-country links needs to be increased; that the maximizing the use of terrestrial system such as optical fiber, microwave link and that the growth of telecom traffic, both voice and data meant for SAARC countries will require to remain within the region.
+The third meeting of the working group was held in Ghaziabad, India in March, 2009 and the group made deliberations on the up-gradation of regional telecom infrastructure and agreed in principle that the capacity of the existing inter-country links needs to be increased; that the maximizing the use of terrestrial system such as optical fiber, microwave link and that the growth of telecom traffic, both voice and data meant for SAARC countries will require to remain within the region.

 The group also discussed issues like cross-border interference of radio signals, revision of accounting rates and collection charges among SAARC countries, multilateral utilization of terrestrial communications routes among SAARC countries, and cyber security etc.

 Acceleration of social progress through active collaboration and mutual assistance amongst member states was a primary objective of SAARC.
-Focus on social affairs titled as “the Health and Population Activities” was one of the five primary areas of cooperation recognized by the SAARC from its very inception.
+The focus on social affairs titled “the Health and Population Activities” was one of the five primary areas of cooperation recognized by the SAARC from its very inception.
 Moreover, some other regional projects are progressing through the SAARC Development Fund (SDF) for facilitating social development programs in the region.
 SAARC promotes social agenda in the region mainly through cooperation in the following areas:

 For more information on Social Affairs, visit the Official Website of the SAARC.

 Regional cooperation in the tourism industry is one of the innovations of SAARC.
-The Heads of States of SAARC countries during the second summit held in Bangalore in 1986 underlined that concrete steps should be taken to facilitate tourism in the region.
+The Heads of State of SAARC countries during the second summit held in Bangalore in 1986 underlined that concrete steps should be taken to facilitate tourism in the region.
 A Technical Committee on Tourism was created in 1991.
 During the first meeting of the Technical Committee on Tourism held in Colombo in October 1991, an Action Plan on Tourism was formulated.
 The twenty-fourth session of the CoM held in Islamabad on 2-3 January 2004 approved the establishment of the Working Group on Tourism.

 The Working Group on Tourism prepared a Plan of Activities which includes the promotion of SAARC as a common tourist destination, to encourage the private sector in promoting regional cooperation in tourism, human resource development, promotion of South Asian identity through tourism, and cultural and eco-tourism development.
 The Working Group was authorized to periodically review the implementation of this Action Plan.

 The last Ministers’ Meeting was held in Kathmandu in January 2011, which preceded the Fourth Working Group Meeting.
 The second meeting of Tourism Ministers (Bangladesh, 2006) adopted the SAARC Action Plan on Promotion of Tourism, which continued since then.
 The Action Plan includes a joint pro-active marketing or promotional campaign of the SAARC landmass as a composite destination in the international markets.
-The Action Plan also emphasizes on the role of the private sector of the SAARC region for promotion and development of tourism both intra-regionally and internationally.
-The Fifth Working Group on Tourism which was held in New Delhi on 25-26 November 2015, among others, insisted on the implementation of SAARC Action Plan on Promotion of Tourism in the region.
+The Action Plan also emphasizes the role of the private sector of the SAARC region in the promotion and development of tourism both intra-regionally and internationally.
+The Fifth Working Group on Tourism which was held in New Delhi on 25-26 November 2015, among others, insisted on the implementation of the SAARC Action Plan on Promotion of Tourism in the region.

 1991-2000: SAARC Decade of the Girl Child